gauravkapoor27/NZ-Power-Station-Coordinates/README.md

 ## Aim

-To identify geographical coordinates of all hydro and wind stations in New Zealand.
+To identify and visualize the geographical coordinates of all hydro and wind stations in New Zealand.

 This project is a smaller part of my PhD research in electricity price forecasting.
 It allows me to identify key regions in New Zealand where measurements of weather variables are important.
 In particular, I want to access wind speed and wind direction data near wind farms, and precipication data near hydroelectric stations.